Cvikli/AISH.jl/README.md

 - VOICE INPUT
 - READLINE repair like you did before with REPL!
 - modify the cat > ... to meld...
+- configuring the project throught command line arguments: PROJECT_PATH
+- If you don't want to WRITE out the entire file THEN find a new way of diff!
+So we should create a sort of patch... or another diff view which would be possible to be used with meld!

 Default talks like: